offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 }
 ```

-Concept_TEMPLATE may also be directly embedded into the template itself.
+Concept_TEMPLATEs may also be directly embedded into the template itself.

 ```c++
 template <typename T1, typename T2>